 \section{Jet model}

-For what concerns the jet model, we rely on the 3D GRMHD simulations presented Ref.~\citep{Gottlieb:2022tkb}.
+We rely on the 3D GRMHD simulations presented Ref.~\citep{Gottlieb:2022tkb}.
 The simulations have been carried out through the code \textsc{h-amr}~\citep{Liska:2019uqw} (we refer the interested reader to Refs.~\citep{Gottlieb:2021srg,Gottlieb:2022tkb} for details on the numerical implementation).
 The initial magnetic field configuration allows for a self-consistent jet launching and production of a long-lived jet, which breaks out from the stellar progenitor.

-The CO powering the jet is a Kerr BH with mass $M_{\rm{BH}, 0}= 4 M_\odot$ and dimensionless spin $s_0=0.8$.
-The BH is embedded in a Wolf-Rayet star of mass $M_\star = 14 M_\odot$, extended up to radius $R_\star = 4 \times 10^{10}$~cm.
+The CO powering the jet is a Kerr BH with mass $M_{\rm{BH}, 0}= 4~M_\odot$ and dimensionless spin $s_0=0.8$.
+The BH is embedded in a Wolf-Rayet star of mass $M_\star = 14~M_\odot$, extended up to $R_\star = 4 \times 10^{10}$~cm.
 The initial magnetic field is uniform and vertical inside the magnetic core, which extends up to $\simeq 10^8$~cm; outside the core, the magnetic field profile decreases as $R^{- 1.5}$, being $R$ the distance from the CO.
 The simulation tracks the collapse of the stellar envelope onto the CO and subsequent formation of an accretion disk.
 A bipolar jet is launched a few milliseconds after the collapse, as shown from the snapshot in Fig.~\ref{fig:simulation}.
 The CO powering the jet exhibits an intrinsic variability on a timescale $10$~ms~$\lesssim t_v \lesssim$~$100$~ms. The simulation runs for $18$~s after the launching of the jet.